List on Bids44 →

 Common Scams to Watch For (India 2026)

-Kms Rollback Fraud.
-This is the most common scam.
-The odometer is tampered with to show a lower reading, making the car appear less used and more valuable.
-Always cross-check the odometer with service records, the Parivahan app, and perform the pedal and steering wheel wear tests.
-An OBD2 scanner can also reveal the true mileage stored in the ECU.
+Kms Rollback (Odometer Tampering).
+This is perhaps the most common scam.
+Sellers tamper with the odometer to show a lower reading, making the car appear less used and more valuable.
+Always cross-check the odometer with the car’s service history records and vehicle info on the Parivahan app.
+As discussed, worn brake/accelerator pedals or a shiny steering wheel are dead giveaways, regardless of the displayed kilometers.

-Pending Loan / Hypothecation.
-The seller might not have cleared an existing loan on the car.
-Always verify the RC book clearly states “No Hypothecation” before making any payment.
-If there’s a loan, ensure you get a No Objection Certificate (NOC) directly from the bank, not just the seller.
+Pending Loan / Hypothecation on RC.
+The seller might not have cleared an existing loan on the vehicle.
+Always ensure the RC book clearly states “No Hypothecation” before making any payment.
+If there’s a lien, the bank technically owns the car, and you won’t be able to transfer ownership.

 Seller’s Guide — How to Maximize Your Tesla Model Y L Resale